LnxRls/ArboLeaf-Smart-Scale-Data-Ingestion/README.md

 <h3 align="center">Python Script for Extracting Body Measurement Data from ArboLeaf Smart Scale-Generated Screenshots</h3>

   <p align="center">
     This repository provides a Python script designed to address the lack of an API in the ArboLeaf app for managing historical body measurement data.
-Assuming users are willing to capture a screenshot of their daily metrics, the script enables automated extraction of key body indicators directly from the image.
+Assuming users are willing to capture a screenshot of the measurement, the script enables automated extraction of key body indicators directly from the image.
 Extracted data is organized and stored in a Microsoft Excel file, facilitating extended data analysis, trend tracking, and visualization beyond the app’s native functionality.
     <br />
-    <a href="https://github.com/LnxRls/ArboLeaf-Smart-Scale-Data-Ingestion"><strong>Explore the docs »</strong></a>
+    <a href="https://github.com/LnxRls/ArboLeaf-Smart-Scale-Data-Ingestion"><strong>Explore the project files »</strong></a>
     <br />
     <br />
     <a href="https://github.com/LnxRls/ArboLeaf-Smart-Scale-Data-Ingestion/blob/main/2025_04_14.jpg">View a screenshot of an ArboLeaf app measurement</a>